Woman holding her abdomen with both hands

 01

 A dysbiotic gut recirculates estrogens that should be cleared.
-This drives estrogen dominance, heavy periods, PMS and mood instability — even when hormone levels look normal on blood tests.
+This drives estrogen dominance, heavy periods, PMS and mood instability, even when blood tests look normal.

 02